Moving to China from the US: Cost, Visa, and Healthcare Guide

 WHAT CHINA IS ACTUALLY LIKE

-T he thing that catches most Americans off guard about China isn't the scale, though the scale is genuinely disorienting.
-It's that the internet doesn't work.
-Not slow, not patchy, not annoying in a European bureaucratic way.
+T he internet does not work.
+Not slowly, not patchily, not annoying in some European bureaucratic sense.
 Google is gone.
 Gmail is gone.
-WhatsApp, Instagram, the New York Times, your work Slack, your bank's two-factor authentication that texts a code to a US number, all of it gone, replaced by a parallel digital universe built around WeChat, Baidu, and Alipay.
-Americans moving to China who haven't prepared for this discover it the hard way, usually in the first hour after landing.
-The Great Firewall is not a minor inconvenience.
-It restructures your entire digital life, and getting comfortable with that restructuring is the real cultural initiation, not the food, not the language, not the traffic.
+WhatsApp, Instagram, the New York Times, your work Slack, your bank's two-factor code sent to a US number, all gone, replaced by a parallel digital universe running on WeChat, Baidu, and Alipay.
+Americans who arrive unprepared discover this the hard way, usually within an hour of landing.
+The Great Firewall is not a minor inconvenience but a restructuring of your entire digital life, and getting comfortable with that restructuring is the real cultural initiation here, not the food, not the language, not the traffic.

-Once you adjust to that reality, the finances are genuinely compelling.
-Living in China runs roughly 39% cheaper than the United States for comparable comfort.
-A single person can live reasonably well in Chengdu for around $1,600 a month, which includes a decent apartment, eating out regularly, and occasional travel.
-Beijing and Shanghai push closer to $1,900 to $2,000, but you're also getting world-class infrastructure for that price.
-Healthcare scores well at 8/10, and major cities have international hospitals staffed with English-speaking doctors, though the public system can feel chaotic and foreign residents usually go private.
-Bureaucracy for expats is real but manageable in cities accustomed to foreign workers.
-The work visa process is document-heavy and employer-dependent, and residency is not something China hands out casually.
+Past that adjustment, the finances compel.
+Costs run roughly 39% below the United States for comparable comfort, with Chengdu supporting reasonable living around $1,600 monthly including a decent apartment, regular restaurant meals, and occasional travel.
+Beijing and Shanghai push toward $1,900 or $2,000 while delivering world-class infrastructure for the difference.
+Healthcare scores well at 8 of 10, with international hospitals in major cities staffed by English-speaking doctors, though the public system can feel chaotic and foreign residents generally go private.
+Expat bureaucracy is real but manageable in cities accustomed to foreign workers.
+Work visa processing is document-heavy and employer-dependent, and residency is not something China hands out casually.
 Plan for paperwork.

-What Americans living in China tend to say, after the initial adjustment, is that daily life feels surprisingly safe and surprisingly efficient.
-Trains run on time, cities are clean, delivery apps bring anything to your door in 30 minutes.
-What catches people sideways is the absence of casual public dissent, the surveillance cameras that are simply everywhere, and the social expectation that you will not openly criticize the government, even in private settings with Chinese colleagues.
-This is not paranoia, it's just the operating reality.
-Language is a genuine wall in ways it isn't in, say, Europe.
-Outside of Shanghai's international districts and Beijing's expat enclaves, English gets you almost nowhere.
-Most long-term expats pick up functional Mandarin out of necessity, not ambition.
-The Americans who stay tend to be those embedded in work, in a relationship, or genuinely fascinated by the country rather than just looking for a cheap base.
+After the initial adjustment, what Americans report is that daily life feels surprisingly safe and surprisingly efficient.
+Trains keep time, cities stay clean, delivery apps bring anything to your door within 30 minutes.
+What catches people sideways is the absence of casual public dissent, surveillance cameras that are simply everywhere, and the social expectation that you will not openly criticize the government, including privately among Chinese colleagues.
+None of that is paranoia; it is the operating reality.
+Language is a genuine wall in ways it is not in Europe, since outside Shanghai's international districts and Beijing's expat enclaves, English gets you almost nowhere.
+Most long-term residents acquire functional Mandarin from necessity rather than ambition.
+The Americans who stay tend to be embedded in work, in a relationship, or genuinely fascinated by the country rather than shopping for a cheap base.

-Before you leave, install a VPN on every device while you're still on US soil, because you cannot reliably download foreign apps once you're inside China.
-Most Americans rely on NordVPN here, not for piracy reasons but because without it you cannot access your US bank accounts, your email, your work tools, or basically anything that keeps your American life functional from abroad.
-Get WeChat set up and connected to a payment method before arrival, because China has moved so far toward mobile payments that some vendors don't accept cash anymore.
-In the first weeks, find the nearest international hospital to where you're living and register before you need it.
-Locate a branch of a major Chinese bank, because opening an account is easier if you do it in person with your passport and work documents in hand rather than scrambling when you actually need to move money.
+Install a VPN on every device while still on US soil, because downloading foreign apps reliably becomes impossible once inside.
+Most Americans rely on NordVPN here, not for piracy but because without it you cannot reach your US bank accounts, email, work tools, or basically anything keeping an American life functional from abroad.
+Set up WeChat and connect a payment method before arrival, since mobile payments have advanced far enough that some vendors no longer accept cash.
+In the first weeks, find the nearest international hospital and register before needing it.
+Locate a branch of a major Chinese bank, since opening an account goes easier in person with your passport and work documents in hand rather than scrambling when money actually needs moving.
 China rewards preparation more than almost anywhere else you could land.

 Living in China is approximately 39% cheaper than the United States.
 A single person spends around $1850/month on average, excluding rent.